-The target vehicle is approaching to the traffic light that is currently displaying red.
+The target vehicle is approaching the traffic light that is currently displaying red.

-The central server connected with vehicles, traffic lights and other entities such as weather server, map server and remote vehicles collects the vehicle's precise location and the traffic light phase schedule as well as additional information such as weather, road shape, emergency situation and etc. of the front road where the vehicle is heading to.
+A local RSU station or a central server connected with local vehicles, traffic lights and other entities such as weather server, map server and remote vehicles collects the vehicle's precise location and the traffic light phase schedule as well as additional information such as weather, road shape, emergency situation etc. of the front road where the vehicle is heading to.

-The server then calculates a specific optimal speed for the vehicle based on the collected information to reach the traffic light at the beginning of the next green phase and if necessary to avoid potential dangers.
+The local RSU station or the central server then calculates a specific optimal speed for the vehicle based on the collected information to reach the traffic light at the beginning of the next green phase and if necessary to avoid potential dangers.

-The result speed is finally delivered to the driver who can avoid the unnecessary stop at the traffic light and unforeseeable hazards.
+The resulting speed is finally delivered to the driver who can avoid the unnecessary stop at the traffic light and unforeseeable hazards.